 Other parties such as the Bloc Québécois gave the government carte blanche by stating that they would support the bill.
-However, our team did its job last weak.
-We identified weaknesses in the government's bill and our efforts improved it.
+However, our team did its job last week.
+We identified weaknesses in the government's bill, and our efforts improved it.
 Although the other parties do not want to do their job, we are ready to do the work that Canadians have asked us to do.

 On behalf of the millions of Canadians whom we represent here, I move: